outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

         - the positions of each sub-problem set can be derived using logical positioning.
 A generative set should be followed by a measurement set because the output of the generative set (prediction function generated) matches the input of the measurement set (prediction function to measure); this involves a basic input-output chaining operation as mentioned before.
 A causal set may identify missing information in a variable set to establish cause between variables - that type of structure (missing information) should be followed either by generating the missing information, and if not generatable, should be integrated into the accuracy/confidence/error metrics, as not being able to find the information required to solve the problem (creating an accurate, robust prediction function).

-    - example logic of function to find alternate solution formats (FIG 5)
+    - example logic of function to find alternate solution formats in FIG 11 (Finding alternate solution formats that fulfill different metrics)

       - how to identify alternative solutions that would be interchangeable with this solution in various contexts (like for different solution metrics):